taiwo2/taiwo2/README.md

 ### Hi there 👋

-I'm a full-stack web-developer on `Ruby`, `Ruby on Rails`, `JavaScript` and `React`.
+I'm a full-stack web developer on `Ruby`, `Ruby on Rails`, `JavaScript` and `React`.
 I absolutely love writing clean and expressive code.
 I would love to solve problems through coding.

 ## Stacks that I work with